howdymary/ai-policy-lab/README.md

 ## Status

-The repo is ready for an early public release.
 The strongest end-to-end coverage is currently in labor-market and AI workforce research, and broader policy generalization is still in progress.